rhyeen/sr_creation/README.md

 Want to make a suggestion or report a bug?
 [Open an issue](https://github.com/rhyeen/sr_creation/issues) with the details, and we'll be sure to look into it.

 ## Setup

+It is recommended that you run the Front-end, Server-side, and Database (see **Usage**) independently and under the recommended setup instructions found on each of those repos.
+All three must be running concurrently for the application to function as intended.
+See the individual repo's base README for more information on setup.